r-lib/styler/CONTRIBUTING.md

 The files are placed in `tests/testthat` under the category they fit.
 Please have a look at the documentation for `test_collection()` and see other unit tests.
 Let me know if there is anything unclear about this.

-## Contributing code

-* Only open a PR when your idea was approved of by a contributor in an issue.
-* Add a bullet to NEWS.md referencing the PR, also following the guide lines in [tidyverse style guide](http://style.tidyverse.org), as for your code contributions.